 Building the climate resilience of African cities fits squarely within the category of complex problems that may benefit from taking a transdisciplinary approach to co-producing actionable knowledge between multiple actors and disciplines.
-Yet one of the key challenges in implementing a transdisciplinary approach is building enough trust, familiarity and understanding across various boundaries to engage in meaningful co-production.

 Water is the lifeblood for urban settlements.
 Disruptions in supply and/or wastewater management hold enormous risks, both for human health and economic wellbeing.
 It goes without say that the investment in bulk water infrastructure requires strategic and long-term perspective.
 However, in the southern African context, many city engineers responsible for urban infrastructure on the ground face a multiplicity of challenges that may frustrate their efforts to plan proactively.

 What constitutes a developed African city?
 How does Blantyre City achieve it?
 And is the waste-to-energy value chain a realistic goal for the city?
 Those were the key questions posed to participants at a stakeholder think tank workshop in Blantyre, Malawi.

 Welcome to the June 2019 edition of the Future Climate for Africa newsletter